PeterCullenBurbery/notes/ideas-for-today/idea-for-today-notes.md

 Fashion-MNIST offers a dataset with the same format and size but harder classification problem.

 Fashion-MNIST.
 Anytime you can more fashion, good.
+That's exactly why.
+That's why I play fashion.